pubky/pubky-nexus/docs/decentralization.md

 ## 2. Indexing the default HS (bulk)

-The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled in batches.
+The baseline, pre-decentralization path: the default HS is indexed in *bulk* — all of its events are pulled from the HS `/events` endpoint.
 Driven by `HsEventProcessorRunner`.

 The default HS is trusted, which implies a different event validation model.